 Vigil Mechanism / Whistle Blower Policy

-The Company has a vigil mechanism for Directors and Employees to report their concernsabout unethical behavior actual or suspected fraud or violation of the Companyscode of conduct.
-The mechanism provides for adequate safeguards for victimization ofDirector(s) / Employee(s) who avail of the mechanism.
+The Company has a disclosure mechanism for Directors and Employees to report anyconcerns about unethical behavior actual or suspected fraud or violation of the Company'scode of conduct.
+The mechanism provides adequate safeguards for victimization of Directors/ Employees.
 In exceptional cases Directors and Employees have direct access to theChairman of the Audit Committee.
-The Whistle BlowingPolicy is available on the Companys website at www.astrazeneca.com/india.
+The Whistle Blowing Policy is available on the Company'swebsite www.astrazeneca.com/india.

 Conservation of Energy Technology Absorption Foreign Exchange Earnings and Outflow

-The information on Conservation of Energy Technology Absorption and Foreign Exchangeearnings and outgo stipulated under Section 134 (3) (m) of the Companies Act 2013 readwith Rule 8 of The Companies (Accounts) Rules 2014 is annexed herewith as Annexure - I.
+The information on Conservation of Energy Technology Absorption and Foreign Exchangeearnings and outgo stipulated under Section 134 (3) (m) of the Companies Act 2013 readwith Rule 8 of The Companies (Accounts) Rules 2014 is annexed herewith as Annexure - II.

 Related Party Transactions

 There are no materially significant related party transactions made by the Company withPromoters Directors Key Managerial Personnel and Senior Management which may have apotential confiict with the interest of the Company.